code-chimp/code-chimp.github.io/content/posts/rx-notification-pipeline-1/index.md

 - UX
 ---

-## Motivation

-Having your application relay relevant, timely feedback to your user is critical - especially if it relies on a great deal of asynchronous interactions.
-Two of the standard ways of delivering feedback are through the use of [alerts][bsa] and [toast messages][bst].
-To avoid a lot of boilerplate markup popping up all over the project I wanted to make it as simple for a developer as just dispatching an action such as `dispatch(errorAlert('your call cannot be completed as dialed');` and have the alert or toast appear on the screen.
+Timely and relevant feedback from application events is critical to maintaining user engagement.
+Two standard ways of delivering immediate event feedback are through the use of [alerts][bsa] and [toast messages][bst].
+To avoid a lot of boilerplate markup popping up all over the project I wanted to make it as simple as just dispatching an action such as "`dispatch(errorAlert('your call cannot be completed as dialed');`" and have the alert appear on the screen.
 I am using [Bootstrap][bs] for this project but the same concept should translate to other frameworks such as [Ant Design][antd], [Material UI][mui], or [Foundation for Sites][zurb].

 What follows is a short replay of how I implemented an asynchronous alerts pipeline in
 {{< newtabref href="https://github.com/code-chimp/vanilla-redux-template/" title="my Redux template project" >}}, and